D3sti/coffeebox/README.md

 git pull origin master
 ```

-After code commits, they code should be pushed up to the remote git-repository
+After code commits, the code should be pushed up to the remote git-repository

 ```bash
 git push origin master